-Marie Thérèse and Louis XIV had been married for four years as the Queen gave birth to a daughter on November 16 1664, one month prematurely.
-This took place in the Louvre and in company of half the court.
-The child was baptized as Marie-Anne de France and died shortly after on December 26 the same year.
-Marie-Anne was the second daughter and third child of Louis XIV and his Spanish born Queen Marie Thérèse, and just like her 1662 born sister Anne-Élisabeth, she lived only a few days.
+Marie-Thérèse and Louis XIV were married for four years as the Queen gave birth to a daughter on November 16 1664, one month prematurely.
+This took place at the Louvre and in presence of half the court.
+The child was baptised as Marie-Anne de France and died shortly after on December 26 the same year.
+Marie-Anne was the second daughter and third child of Louis XIV and his Spanish born Queen Marie-Thérèse, and just like her 1662 born sister Anne-Élisabeth, she lived only a few days.

-There were some voices over the years however who claimed the child did not die and it was just a story to distract everyone from what really happened.
-We find references of this in a sentence La Grande Mademoiselle wrote, we find it again in Saint-Simon‘s memoirs, in those attributed to Madame de Montespan.
+There were some voices over the years, however, who claimed the child did not die and it was just a story to distract everyone from what really happened.
+References of this can be found in a sentence La Grande Mademoiselle wrote, and again in Saint-Simon‘s memoirs and in those attributed to Madame de Montespan.

 Here is what happened according to this juicy piece of gossip…